emmanuelrosa/erosanix/pkgs/mkwindowsapp/README.md

 ### Do the layers need to be garbage-collected?

 Yes, the package `mkwindowsapp-tools` has a garbage collector which should be run after `nix-collect-garbage`.
+You can run it as follows: `nix run github:emmanuelrosa/erosanix#mkwindows-tools`

 ### How does the garbage collector know what can be deleted?